shiiyan/my-tech-blog/src/how-index-work-in-sql-range-search.md

-# How do indexes work in SQL range search
+# How do indexes work in SQL range search?

 I always need clarification about indexes, how they work, and why they can improve SQL query performance.
 In this article, I want to answer these questions by exploring an example of a range search.
 If you have the same questions, this article will help you.

 ## TL;DR

-- Rule of thumb: index for equality first then for ranges.
+- SQL indexes have a sortable B-Tree (balanced search tree) structure.
+- SQL range queries utilize indexes in the form of index range scans.
+- Setting equality columns before range columns in an index leads to better performance.

 ## What are SQL indexes